 History & Heritage

-Hewitt & Booth is part of the John L Brierley group (JLB), an old established textile business started over 100 years ago in 1893, by the current owners great grandfather.
-The origins of the business were in cotton yarn production, and whilst there is still a yarn production business within the group, it is now much more diverse.
+Hewitt & Booth is part of the John L Brierley group (JLB), which was started as a textile business in 1893, by the current owner’s great grandfather.
+The origins of the business were in yarn production, and whilst there is still a yarn production business within the group, it is now much more diverse.

 It was the downturn in the production of chenille yarns in the 1930’s that caused the company to convert the chenille yarn making machines to be able to manufacture smokers pipe cleaners for the large pipe smoking market that existed at that time.
-JLB purchased the only other pipe cleaner manufacturer in the country, namely Hewitt & Booth and the decision was taken to trade under this new name.
+JLB purchased the only other pipe cleaner manufacturer in the country, namely Hewitt & Booth in 1966/67, moved the machinery to Huddersfield and the decision was taken to trade under this new name.

 Throughout the 1980’s and 1990’s Sarah Brierley, the current owners mother, worked for Hewitt & Booth as Managing Director, developing sales of pipe cleaners or “flexi-stems” outside the smoking market, in craft, engineering, and the medical industry.
 The company has also diversified into the production of other craft lines – pompoms, sequins and spun paper shapes for crafting.